 The landscape is big enough to hold many different lifestyles without them conflicting with one another.
-There are still more cows than people in the areas I photographed—these are some of the least populated parts of the United States.
+There's still more cows than people in the areas I photographed – these are some of the least populated parts of the United States.

 Have you ever seen two million acres of open space?
 The first time I encountered such place, I felt incredibly small.
 The land felt more powerful than I was.
 I think a lot of the people I met and photographed love the independence that it allows.
 They have made an effort to be there, and they are working hard to stay there.

 I guess that's another thing that's incredible to me about this book.
-In most popular culture or coverage of America—certainly in the UK—one could well not realize that there are still areas like that in America.
-Empty wilderness.
+In most popular culture or coverage of America – certainly in the UK – one could well not realise that there are still areas like that in America.
+Empty wildernesses.

-So the land sort of emphasizes these tensions and changes?
+So the land sort of emphasises these tensions and changes?

 You have a ranch that's thousands of acres squared.
 A mine gets put there, and it's a hole two miles around.
-Then come the roads leading to it that are 30 yards wide, for trucks to drive in and extract tons of rock to make a tiny amount of gold—you feel it.
+Then come the roads leading to it that are thirty metres wide, for trucks to drive in and extract tons of rock to make a tiny amount of gold – you feel it.
 You feel the loss of that.